Smirido/Twitter-Simulator/README.md

 Your program needs to write console output as follows.
 For each user / follower (in alphabetical order) output their name on a line.
 Then for each tweet, emit a line with the following format: <tab>@user: <space>message.<br />

 Here is an example.
-Given user file named user.txt:
+Given user file named user.txt:<br />
-Ward follows Alan
+Ward follows Alan<br />
-Alan follows Martin
+Alan follows Martin<br />
-Ward follows Martin, Alan
+Ward follows Martin, Alan<br />

-And given tweet file named tweet.txt:
+And given tweet file named tweet.txt:<br />
-Alan> If you have a procedure with 10 parameters, you probably missed some.
+Alan> If you have a procedure with 10 parameters, you probably missed some.<br />
-Ward> There are only two hard things in Computer Science: cache invalidation, naming things and off-by-1 errors.
+Ward> There are only two hard things in Computer Science: cache invalidation, naming things and off-by-1 errors.<br />
-Alan> Random numbers should not be generated with a method chosen at random.
+Alan> Random numbers should not be generated with a method chosen at random.<br />

-So invoking your program with user.txt and tweet.txt as arguments should produce the following console output:
+So invoking your program with user.txt and tweet.txt as arguments should produce the following console output:<br />

-Alan
+Alan<br />
-@Alan: If you have a procedure with 10 parameters, you probably missed some.
+@Alan: If you have a procedure with 10 parameters, you probably missed some.<br />
-@Alan: Random numbers should not be generated with a method chosen at random.
+@Alan: Random numbers should not be generated with a method chosen at random.<br />

-Martin
+Martin<br />

-Ward
+Ward<br />
-@Alan: If you have a procedure with 10 parameters, you probably missed some.
+@Alan: If you have a procedure with 10 parameters, you probably missed some.<br />
-@Ward: There are only two hard things in Computer Science: cache invalidation, naming things and off-by-1 errors.
+@Ward: There are only two hard things in Computer Science: cache invalidation, naming things and off-by-1 errors.<br />
-@Alan: Random numbers should not be generated with a method chosen at random.
+@Alan: Random numbers should not be generated with a method chosen at random.<br />

 ----------------------
 List of Files